canonical/packer-maas/vmware-esxi/README.md

 ## Introduction

-MAAS](https://maas.io) 3.3 and above has the ability to deploy VMware ESXi as a custom image.
-[MAAS](https://maas.io) cannot directly deploy the VMware ESXi ISO, a specialized image must be created from the ISO.
+[MAAS](https://maas.io) has the ability to deploy VMware ESXi as a custom image.
+MAAS cannot directly deploy the VMware ESXi ISO, a specialized image must be created from the ISO.
 Canonical has created a Packer template to automatically do this for you.

 ## Hardware Prerequisites (to create the images)